Was Your Flight Delayed Or Cancelled?

 Airline companies are notorious for making it difficult to claim back the compensation you are owed for disrupted flights.
 It’s well known that passengers trying claim compensation by themselves are more likely to have their claim rejected.

-Our specialists have a 98% success rate in court and operate on a strictly no win no fee basis.
+Our specialists operate on a strictly no win no fee basis.
 Meaning you can make a claim with absolutely nothing to lose.

 Airline companies are notorious for making it difficult to claim back the compensation you are owed for disrupted flights.
 It’s well known that passengers trying claim compensation by themselves are more likely to have their claim rejected.

-Our specialists have a 98% success rate in court and operate on a strictly no win no fee basis.
-Meaning you can make a claim with absolutely nothing to lose.
+Our specialists operate on a strictly no win no fee basis, meaning you can make a claim with absolutely nothing to lose.

 Over £10 Million Has Been Claimed